 Immigrating To Canada

-Immigrating to Canada is a lot easier and straight forward process if you meet the criteria
+Immigrating to Canada is a lot easier and straight forward process if you meet the criteria set

-there are good chances for professionally qualified people to qualify for an immigrant visa.
+are good chances for professionally qualified people to qualify for an immigrant visa.

 If you are a professional with some experience in your field.
 Then you do not need to bother